History of Bidar: Medieval period

-An inscription of Ghiyath-ud-Din Tughluq, dated A.D.
-1323, recently found at Kalyani, shows that the latter town was also conquered by Ulugh Khan in this expedition, but the absence of Kalyani's name in this connexion in contemporary history shows that Bidar at that time was a more important town than Kalyani, the glory of which seems to have faded with the decline of the Chalukyas.
+An inscription of Ghiyath-ud-Din Tughluq, dated 1323, recently found at Kalyani, shows that the latter town was also conquered by Ulugh Khan in this expedition, but the absence of Kalyani's name in this connexion in contemporary history shows that Bidar at that time was a more important town than Kalyani, the glory of which seems to have faded with the decline of the Chalukyas.
 In this inscription Kalyani is mentioned as only a qasba, or minor town.